 The Commission ignoring the findings of the learned and experienced Administrative Law Judge, instead found that the Claimant's employer was two separate legal entities, and amazingly found that the Claimant was not totally disabled.
 The Commission's findings were affirmed by the Circuit Court.
-The Claimant herein, feeling aggrieved by the injustice in the findings of the Commission appealed to this Court urging the Court of Appeal to consider ramifications of these findings and to reverse and reinstate the Administrative Law Judge's findings.
+The Claimant herein, aggrieved by the injustice in the findings of the Commission appealed to this Court urging the Court of Appeal to consider ramifications of these findings and to reverse and reinstate the Administrative Law Judge's findings on the initial approval COA Reversal.